Standard Award Terms and Conditions:

 - Conditions on activities and expenditure of funds in other statutory requirements, such as those included in appropriations acts.
 This also includes any recent legislation noted below.

-- The NIH Grants Policy Statement, including addenda in effect as of the beginning date of the budget period.
+- National Policy Requirements and all other requirements described in the NIH Grants Policy Statement, including addenda in effect as of the beginning date of the budget period.

 - The Notice of Award including all terms and conditions cited on the document or attachments.